vitorbborges/ANTHEM/README.md

-# ANTHEM: AVOIDING AND ASSESSING THE EXPOSURE TO AIR POLLUTANTS IN AN URBAN ENVIRONMENT
+# ANTHEM: ASSESSING THE EXPOSURE TO AIR POLLUTANTS IN AN URBAN ENVIRONMENT

 This repository contains the code and resources for the ANTHEM project, a research initiative focused on understanding and mitigating exposure to air pollutants in urban environments.
 The project combines geospatial data analysis, machine learning, and an interactive web application to provide a comprehensive tool for researchers and the public.